-You attached three files: the current product spec, last month’s draft of the spec, and a slack thread debating one section.
-The model produced a summary that pulled from all three as if they were equally valid sources.
-The answer cited a feature requirement from the draft (which was rejected in the final spec) and ignored a change in the current version because the slack thread argued against it.
+You attached three files: the current product spec, last month’s draft of the same spec, and a Slack thread debating one section.
+The model produced a summary that pulled from all three as if they were equally valid.
+It cited a requirement from the draft (which was rejected in the final spec) and ignored a change in the current version because the Slack thread argued against it.
 The model has no way to know which document is authoritative.
-By default it averages, and averaging across “current” + “rejected draft” + “internal debate” gives you a hybrid that exists nowhere in reality.
+It does not read file modification dates, it does not infer “rejected” from your folder names, and it has no built-in notion of canonical.
+By default it blends, and blending “current” + “rejected draft” + “internal debate” produces a hybrid that exists nowhere in reality.

 Before you change anything